graasp/graasp/README.md

 - `etherpad` : Container for the etherpad service
 - `meilisearch` : Container for the meilisearch service
 - `redis` : Redis instance to enable websockets
-- `localstack` : Localstack instance use to fake S3 storage locally
+- `garage` : An s3-compatible service that works locally
-- `localfile` : Simple static file server to get files stored in graasp when using the `local` storage option (see the [Utilities section](#utilities))
+- `localfile` : Simple static file server alternative to s3.
+Used currently for H5P in local development
 - `iframely` : Iframely instance used to get embeds for links
 - `mailer` : Simple mailer instance used to receive emails locally (see the [Utilities section](#utilities))
 - `umami`: An analytics service used instead of Google Analytics

 > **Important**
-> To use localstack with the Docker installation, it is necessary to edit your `/etc/hosts` with the following line `127.0.0.1 localstack`.
-This is necessary because the backend creates signed urls with the localstack container hostname.
-Without changing the hosts, the development machine cannot resolve the `http://localstack` hostname.
+> To use garage with the Docker installation, it is necessary to edit your `/etc/hosts` with the following line `127.0.0.1 .s3.garage.localhost`.
+This is necessary because the backend creates signed urls pointing to this subdomain.
+Without changing the hosts, the development machine cannot resolve urls like `http://s3.garage.localhost:3900` .

 > **Troubleshoot**
 > If during setup of the devcontainer you get an error like `nudenet Error pull access denied for public.ecr.aws/g...`